 The pie in this bag isn't terribly large: just 9 inches.
 It is probably close to 6 servings than 8.
 But if you are making a pie where a pie crust needs to go on top, you'll need to pick up a second crust.
 And at $3.49, this little pie will get pricey.

 But after filling the pie ⅔ of the way up, it went into the oven for 40 minutes.
 But with any pie, it is the waiting game.
 As bubbly and delicious as the crust looked, it had to cool to be enjoyed.

 After a slice, I realized that the taste of this crust is a bit on the bland side.
 But then again, the filling is meant to be the star.
 The crust seems much thinner than other frozen crusts and by docking the crust (on the bottom and on the side) it did end up poking some holes through the crust.
 That was kinda of a bummer because it meant that I couldn't remove it from its tin pie pan.

 Regardless, even with such a liquid, eggy filling, it held up quite well.
 It even had some layers at the bottom.
 But where I felt it was the most bland was actually at the top where the ruffled edge is.

 Because of the amount of time in the oven, that seemed the most dried out and tasteless.
 So I just enjoyed everything but the top.

-I think if you are gluten-free or having company that is gluten-free, this isn't a bad option to reach for.
+I think if you are gluten-free or have company that is gluten-free, this isn't a bad option to reach for.
 I still prefer the taste of a regular pie crust.
 But I didn't feel like I was missing out too much either.

 Would I buy this again?
-For me and my guests a regular pie crust will do, but if you are gluten-free then this is a good option.
+For me and my guests, a regular pie crust will do, but if you are gluten-free then this is a good option.